juju/docs/README.md

 The `tools` directory is reserved for build tools and support files.

-The `versions` file contains a list of github branches which represent the current supported versions of documentation.
-Many tools rely on this list, it should not be changed lightly!
+The `versions` file contains a list of Github branches which represent the current supported versions of documentation.
+Many tools rely on this list, it should not be changed by anyone but the docs team!

-The `archive` file contains a list of github branches which contain unmaintained, older versions of documentation.
+The `archive` file contains a list of Github branches which contain unmaintained, older versions of documentation.

 The `Makefile` is used to build local versions of the docs, and other useful